Privacy Policy

 Advertising and Commercial Operations

-- Building first-party audience segments based on content consumption patterns (e.g., “watches enthusiasts”, “fitness readers”) for contextual ad targeting
+• Building first-party audience segments based on content consumption patterns (e.g., “watch enthusiasts”, “fitness readers”), used for contextual targeting and, where you have consented, for personalised and segment-targeted advertising (see Audience Segments, Profiling and Identity Linking below)

-- Facilitating data matching with advertising partners using hashed, pseudonymised identifiers – never plain-text personal information
+• Facilitating data matching with advertising partners using hashed, pseudonymised identifiers, never plain-text personal information, and only where you have consented

 Security and Fraud Prevention